clocknoka/space-shooter-pro/README.md

-# space-shooter-pro
+# Space Shooter Pro
-Space Shooter Pro
+2D Game Development

 Build your first 2D video game.
 Discover the foundations of Unity and build a fully featured space shooter, packed with features like power ups, homing missiles, and intense boss battles.